-The “DiGiTool – Digital Inclusive Tool” project will train teachers (regular education / special education), to work with autistic students, using Information and communication technologies (ICT).
-The project will run from March 2021 until end of February 2023.
+The DiGiTool (Digital Inclusive Tool) project trained teachers (regular education / special education), to work with autistic students, using Information and Communication Technologies (ICT).
+The project started in March 2021 and ended in Spring 2023, funded by the Erasmus+ Programme of the European Union.

 Autistic people are often at a disadvantage at schools due to the inaccessibility of the environment and their support needs being unmet.
 During the COVID-19 lockdown, online education also proved to be inaccessible for a majority of autistic learners.
 It highlighted the need to develop ICT inclusive education across Europe.